The ultraviolet continuum slopes ($\mathbf{\beta}$) of galaxies at $\mathbf{z\simeq8-16}$ from JWST and ground-based near-infrared imaging: Results

-On the other hand, Fig.\,\ref{fig:fig3} also demonstrates that the currently-available JWST imaging can undoubtedly deliver well-constrained $\beta$ measurements ($\sigma_{\beta} \leq 0.3$) for galaxies as faint as $M_{\rm UV} \simeq -19.5$ at $z > 8$, and hence should be able to uncover robust $\beta \simeq -3$ objects at these absolute UV magnitudes should they exist \citep[e.g.,][]{topping2022}, despite the fact that none are found here in our current high-redshift galaxy sample.
+Despite this, Fig.\,\ref{fig:fig3} does demonstrate that the currently-available JWST imaging can undoubtedly deliver well-constrained $\beta$ measurements ($\sigma_{\beta} \leq 0.2$) for galaxies as faint as $M_{\rm UV} \simeq -20$ at $z > 8$, and hence should be able to uncover strong candidate $\beta \simeq -3$ objects at these absolute UV magnitudes should they exist \citep[e.g.,][]{topping2022}, despite the fact that no convincing candidates are found here in our current high-redshift galaxy sample.
 In a future study, exploiting data from upcoming, wider-area, JWST Cycle-1 imaging surveys, we intend to undertake a detailed analysis of the $\beta - M_{\rm UV}$ relation at $z \ge 7$ and attempt to robustly quantify the intrinsic scatter in the $\beta$ distribution.